Section 1 of 7 · What's Happening

 Water/sewer rate hikes separate from property tax

-Council can still amend before June 8 vote
+Council can still amend before the June 8 adoption vote

 How the budget breaks down — and what's driving the increase